Chapter 36 : 35- The Eye of the Storm

 “Ah, so you were Selwyn’s little spy.”
 She sneered as the thin woman within the cell stared at her with the odd combination of defiance and, unmistakably, fear.

 “So what news about the battle?”
-Nolan asked, eagerly.
+He pressed, eagerly.

 “Can we discuss that after we’re free of these things?”
 Umbridge ordered holding a chain that connected her feet to the wall.